OpenKore/openkore/README.md

     * Briefly explain what happened, take a screenhot & include the error message _(If available)_.
 * Please be advised any developers here are doing this on their free time.
 Please give some time for anyone to respond.

-## Weekly Maintenance on Official Servers.
+## Weekly Maintenance on Official Servers
 All official servers _(especially bRO & iRO)_ have weekly maintenance & after maintenance is over, usually openkore will stop working on these servers.
 If you are seeing a green message written: `timeout on map server... reconnecting....` that means you have to wait for developer to update openkore.
 So please wait.
 You don't need to make an issue to tell this.
 Check the [status of botting on official servers](https://github.com/OpenKore/openkore#status-of-botting-on-official-servers) regarding your servers; how often it being updated & who's supporting it.

-## Status of botting on Official Servers.
+## Status of botting on Official Servers

 | Server | Description | Protection | Status | Supporter |
 | --- | --- | --- | --- | --- |